-- 19) As a professional, what should be your primary source of ethical guidance in the workplace?
+- 16) As a professional, what should be your primary source of ethical guidance in the workplace?

 - A) corporate HR policies

 - B) corporate code of ethics

 - C) corporate mission statement

 - D) corporate procedures

-Explanation: A) For most professionals, there are written codes of ethics that prescribe certain behavior.
-Without this written code of ethical conscience, it might be easy to say, "Everyone does it," "Just this once won't hurt," or "No one will ever know."
+Explanation: B) For most professionals, there are codes of ethics that prescribe certain behavior.
+Without this conscience that has developed it might be easy to say, "Everyone does it," "Just this once won't hurt," or "No one will ever know."